sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 #### Patch Connectors

 By default, **MetricsHub** loads connectors from the `connectors` subdirectory within its installation directory.
 However, you can extend this functionality by adding a custom directory for additional connectors.
-This can be done by specifying a `patchDirectory` in the `metricshub.yaml` configuration file.
+This can be done by specifying a patch directory in the `metricshub.yaml` configuration file.

-To configure an additional connector directory, add set `patchDirectory` to the path of your custom connectors directory, as shown in the example below:
+To configure an additional connector directory, set the `patchDirectory` property to the path of your custom connectors directory, as shown in the example below:

 ```yaml